Merzasphor/MWSE/docs/source/references/other/csse.md

 ### Object Window

 * Significantly improved UI responsiveness.
 * Added a footer to the window, with a new filter input.
 This input can be focused by using CTRL+F while the Object Window is active.
-This can be used to filter objects by a matching object ID fragment.
+This can be used to filter objects by a matching id, name, icon, model, enchantment, script, or book text fragments.
 * Fixed issue where box selection in the object window would cause the mouse to snap to the edge of the screen.
+* Modified objects are highlighted with a light green background.
+* Deleted objects are highlighted with a light red background.
+* A new column is available to sort on for the object modified state.

 ### Dialogue Window